trilinos/Trilinos/commonTools/git/log_pushes/README.md

 (cron will not allow continuation lines.
 They are just added above to improve readability.)

-This will create and continuously append the top commit log message pulled from the Trilinos 'develop' branch off of GitHub every minute and log that in the file:
+This will create and continuously prepend the top commit log message pulled from the Trilinos 'develop' branch off of GitHub every minute and log that in the file: